 I have heard many times people arguing about how modern-day life is a mistake.
 They go on to perpetuate that we have lost our way, made everything super complex, lost connection with nature, and pretty much we are doomed as a species.

 Sure the world has problems.
 Lots of them.
 But nonetheless, progress is being made.
 How can anyone argue with that?
 But how do you define progress?
 One might ask rhetorically.
 If nothing happened we would be much better of.
 No technology so we couldn’t have computers so Google didn’t track us.
-No agriculture so we didn’t have crops so our food was all-natural.
+No agriculture so we didn’t have crops so GMO’s weren’t developed.
 And so on…

 First of all, progress is happening by finding a solution to a particular problem.
 It doesn’t ensure that all the relative problems will be solved as well and it can’t guarantee that it won’t cause any new problem because it can’t be sure if it is the best possible solution, yet.
 Secondly, the solution did not come out of the blue.
 There was a need for it and no matter how wrong or dumb it might seem it must have been better than what the current situation was.
 And thirdly, there is no way to know the end result.
 There is a huge amount of experimentation, trial and error, and frankly luck involved, that there is no better strategy than to let things play out.